 Inpatient rheumatology at Georgetown: The consultation service is run by one of the first year fellows, and consists of approximately 8-13 patients who are actively followed at a given time.
 Residents and Georgetown medical students also rotate through the service.

 Outpatient rheumatology at Georgetown: Fellows rotate through 5 different weekly half-day sub-specialty clinics every 4 months.
-Rotations include scleroderma clinic, vasculitis clinic, pediatric rheumatology clinic, ultrasound clinic, and a general rheumatology clinic (SLE and RA focused).
+Rotations include scleroderma clinic, lupus clinic, vasculitis clinic at the NIH, pediatric rheumatology clinic and ultrasound clinic.
 Each is attended by a faculty member with expertise in that area.
 In the second year, fellows rotating at Georgetown attend additional clinics with various attendings to enhance their outpatient experience.

 Inpatient rheumatology at the Veterans Affairs Hospital: The consultation service is run by one of the first year fellows, and an average of 3-6 inpatients are followed at a time.
 The consult service provides a wealth of opportunity for mastering procedural skills, as the rheumatology team serves as the consult team for joint aspirations and injections.

 Outpatient rheumatology at the Veterans Affairs Hospital: Each fellow attends a weekly ½ day continuity clinic at the VA, where they have their own patient panel with continuity over the two years of their fellowship.
 Fellows rotating at the VA also attend additional general rheumatology clinics with a heavy emphasis on rheumatoid arthritis, spondyloarthritis, and crystalline arthropathy.
 In addition, there is a dedicated weekly procedure clinic, where fellows practice their ultrasound skills, and become proficient in diagnostic and therapeutic procedures, including arthrocentesis and tendon sheath injections.